 Don’t Forget to Protect Surrounding Healthy Skin

 Don’t forget to protect the healthy skin surrounding the skin tag(s) you’re trying to remove.
-Apple cider vinegar remove skin tags, but it also carries some risks with it; it’ll burn the healthy skin around any skin tag you are treating.
+ACV removes skin tags, but it also carries some risks with it; it’ll burn the healthy skin around any skin tag you are treating.

 A chemical burn caused by prolonged exposure to apple cider vinegar can be quite painful.
 For me, it was a throbbing pain and at times, it was enough to make me want to stop the treatment.
 It might be different for you depending on your sensitivity to acv and your pain tolerance.